JoshCheek/mountain_berry_fields/Readme.md

 * uh... make this a real readme
 * add support for file rendering and line numbers
-* should be able to access strategies by symbol or string
 * add rake task
 * release as gem
 * extract magic_comments and rspec out into their own gems